bk-rs/http1-rs/README.md

 ## Dev

 ```
-cargo test --all-features --all -- --nocapture && \
+cargo clippy --all --all-features -- -D clippy::all
-cargo clippy --all -- -D clippy::all && \
+cargo +nightly clippy --all --all-features -- -D clippy::all

 cargo fmt --all -- --check

+cargo test --all --all-features -- --nocapture
 ```